Plugin + Website

 Plugin Interactions, Vibe coding, and Research

-I didn't initially realize I would be introducing an unfamiliar form of interaction to users.
-How could I induce them to click and manipulate in-chat text while potential interactions existed in the widget separately as well?
-Most interactions in apps and websites are physically grouped.
+I didn't initially realize I would be introducing an unfamiliar form of interaction to users until I tested.
+How could I induce them to click and manipulate in-chat text while interactions existed in the widget separately?
+Apps are self-containing in interaction, whereas a plugin like this had space for interaction in various locations.

-Moving forward, I’m eager to rigorously probe at layouts to investigate if they might require novel flows for interaction before designing, always consider information distribution, and conduct A/B tests for potentially novel layouts earlier in the design process.
+Moving forward, I’m eager to probe further at layouts to investigate if they might require novel flows for interaction before designing, and test these shifts in layouts more rigorously, as it would have saved time in implementing these changes in code later on.

-I learned to blend design thinking with crafting a functional plugin through Cursor AI, Claude, and Figma MCP.
-Being able to test my prototypes in code led to an unexpected bonus: I caught edge cases I hadn’t previously thought of, and was able to adapt my designs accordingly.
+I blended design thinking with craft through Cursor AI and Figma MCP.
+Being able to test my prototypes in code led to an unexpected bonus: I caught edge cases I hadn’t previously thought of, and was able to adapt designs accordingly.

 designed by joana liu :D